ARM-software/Arm-2D/documentation/getting_started_as_an_application_designer.md

 ## 2 Step by Step Guidance

-### 2.1 Familiar with the basic concepts
+### 2.1 The basic concepts

-The first step of getting started is getting familiar with some basic concepts, among which ***Tile***, ***Region*** and corresponding ***Bounding Box model*** are the most fundamental ones, as almost all of the APIs take Tile(s) and Region(s) as input/output parameters.
-Please kindly reading [**README**](../README.md) and [**Introduction**](./introduction.md) to familiar those basic concepts.
+The first step of getting started is learning some basic concepts, among which ***Tile***, ***Region*** and ***Bounding Box model*** are the most fundamental ones, because almost all of the APIs take Tile(s) and Region(s) as input/output.
+Please kindly reading [**README**](../README.md) and [**Introduction**](./introduction.md) for details.

 ### 2.2 Port Arm-2D to your local platform

-After understanding the basic concepts of Arm-2d, we recommend that you follow the steps described in [how_to_deploy_the_arm_2d_library.md](./how_to_deploy_the_arm_2d_library.md) to deploy Arm-2d to your local hardware platform.
+After learning the basic concepts of Arm-2d, please follow the guidance, [how_to_deploy_the_arm_2d_library.md](./how_to_deploy_the_arm_2d_library.md), to deploy Arm-2d onto your local hardware platform.

-Of course, if you want to skip this step and focus on learning how to use the Arm-2D API, you can start with the template projects in the `example` directory.
-These template projects provide portings of STM32 Discovery Board, Cortex-M FVP/VHT and MPS2/MPS3 development platforms for both bare metal and RTOS environment respectively.
-There are other 3rd party portings available on github, for example:
+Of course, if you want to skip the porting step and jump to learn how to use the Arm-2D APIs, please try the template projects we prepared for you in the `examples` directory.
+These template projects provide porting for STM32 Discovery Board, Cortex-M FVP/VHT and MPS2/MPS3 development platforms in both bare-metal and RTOS environments respectively.
+In addition, there are other 3rd-party porting available on Github, for example:

 - [A porting for Raspberry Pi Pico (using MDK)](https://github.com/GorgonMeducer/Pico_Template)
 - [A porting for LVGL + Arm-2D on Corstone-300-FVP](https://github.com/lvgl/lv_port_an547_cm55_sim)